Benchmarking Compositionality with Formal Languages: Experimental Methods

 \subsection{Neural Sequence-to-Sequence Models}

-We train neural encoder-decoder models in the style of \newcite{BahdanauCB14}, using bi-directional LSTMs with a $\tanh$ activation function and a global attention mechanism.
-Attention allows the decoder to selectively ``attend'' to the encoder's hidden states by learning a set of weights.
-These weights map the decoder's current state to another set of weights for timesteps in the input.
-Attention then concatenates the current decoder hidden state, i.e. the weighted combination of all encoder hidden states, to yield a new current decoder state.
-This way, the decoder can pull information directly from the encoder by learning an alignment between the output and input representations.

-We use the following hyperparameters; $200$ dimensional encoder and decoder with $2$ layers, maximum gradient clipping normalization of $5$, dropout of $0.5$ and batch size $64$.
-Our alphabet tokens are embedded as $100$ dimensional vectors.
-Just like \newcite{lake-baroni-2018-generalization}, we run the model for $100,000$ steps.
-Unlike them though, we rely on the neutral transducer code base from \newcite{wu-cotterell-2019-exact} which uses the Adam optimizer \cite{KingmaB14} with the default learning rate of $0.001$.
-When we report results for larger LSTM models, this is the effect of changing only the dimensions of the encoder and decoder, both to $300$ dimensions, and keeping all the other hyperparameters the same as the smaller models.
+Our experiments make use of \citeposs{wu-cotterell-2019-exact} open-source neural transduction library.\footnote{The code is available at \url{https://github.com/shijie-wu/neural-transducer}.} Our experiments consider an LSTM encoder--decoder with attention in the style of \newcite{BahdanauCB14}.
+We use the following hyperparameters: $200$-dimensional hidden states in the encoder and decoder, each of which have $2$ layers, maximum gradient clipping normalization of $5$, dropout set to $0.5$, and a batch size of $64$.
+Additionally, our alphabet tokens are embedded as $100$-dimensional vectors.
+We train the model for $100,000$ epochs using the Adam optimizer \cite{KingmaB14} with the default learning rate of $0.001$.
+To determine the effect of model capacity, we also consider a neural sequence-to-sequence model with $300$-dimensional hidden states and all other hyperparameters kept the same.\looseness=-1